 Brown's database of concentrations, Focal Point, is an outstanding source of information for exploring possible areas of study that will develop the knowledge and skills that will serve you well in law school and beyond.

-As a potential law school applicant, you might also consider interning or working in a law firm, legal services bureau, advocacy or lobbying organization, a state legislature, the U.S. Congress, or some other setting where lawyers work.
-Though not required for admission, these kinds of experiences can help you decide if law is the right career choice for you.
+As a potential law school applicant, you might also consider interning or working at a law firm, legal services bureau, advocacy or lobbying organization, a state legislature, the U.S. Congress, or some other setting where lawyers work.
+Though not explicitly required for admission, these kinds of experiences can help you decide if law is the right career choice for you.
 Explore our Fields of Law page to learn more about the breadth of specializations in the legal profession.

 We encourage you to explore your interest in law broadly so you can make an informed choice to pursue law as an academic and professional direction.
 Although you most likely associate being an attorney with the Juris Doctor degree, a number of academic programs and degrees lead to legal practice in one form or another.
 Explore our Legal Education page to learn more.